icopy-site/awesome/docs/awesome/github-cheat-sheet.md

  - Pressing `w` will bring up the branch selector.
  - Pressing `s` will focus the search field for the current repository.
 Pressing Backspace to delete the “This repository” pill changes the field to search all of GitHub.
  - Pressing `l` will edit labels on existing Issues.
- - Pressing `y` **when looking at a file** (https://github.com/tiimgreen/github-cheat-sheet/blob/master/e.g., `https://github.com/tiimgreen/github-cheat-sheet/blob/master/README.md`) will change your URL to one which, in effect, freezes the page you are looking at.
+ - Pressing `y` **when looking at a file** (e.g., `https://github.com/tiimgreen/github-cheat-sheet/blob/master/README.md`) will change your URL to one which, in effect, freezes the page you are looking at.
 If this code changes, you will still be able to see what you saw at that current time.

 To see all of the shortcuts for the current page press `?`: